fofinho666/contra_ble_tutorial/README.md

 ![Headers](images/headers.png)

-Label this wires `PIN 14` and `PIN 16` from top to bottom.
+Label these wires `PIN 14` and `PIN 16` from top to bottom.
 It will be easier to identify which wire is which.

 **Step 3.**
 Follow the Contra's [assembly guide](https://cartel.ltd/projects/contra/#assembly) until step 7B.